apache/spark/docs/ml-classification-regression.md

 The `spark.ml` implementation of logistic regression also supports extracting a summary of the model over the training set.
-Note that the predictions and metrics which are stored as `Dataframe` in `BinaryLogisticRegressionSummary` are annotated `@transient` and hence only available on the driver.
+Note that the predictions and metrics which are stored as `DataFrame` in `BinaryLogisticRegressionSummary` are annotated `@transient` and hence only available on the driver.